Czapa10/Word-Fighter/README.md

 # Warning
 It's very very very BAD CODE.
 Please DO NOT READ IT.
+It's here only for historical purposes.

 # Word-Fighter
 RPG text game made in C++ - my first bigger project